FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 In the `Endpoint` section, you can install KubeFATE service into a K8s infrastructure.
 And later it can be used to deploy FATE components.

-To add a new KubeFATE endpoint, select an existing infrastructure and FedLCM will try to find if there is already a KubeFATE service running.
+To add a new KubeFATE endpoint, select an existing infrastructure (if the infrastructure account is only namespace-wide admin, we need to choose the namespace here too) and FedLCM will try to find if there is already a KubeFATE service running.
 If so, it will add the KubeFATE service into its database directly.
 If not, an installation step will be provided as shown below:

 <div style="text-align:center">
 <img src="images/fate-new-endpoint.png"  alt="" width="936"/>